medusajs/medusa/docs/content/advanced/backend/publishable-api-keys/index.md

 })
 ```

-Then, the API key will be passed in the header parameter `x-publishable-api-key` of every request.
+This will add the API key as in the header parameter `x-publishable-api-key` on all requests.

 You can also use the `setPublishableKey` method to set it at a later point: